Balance Trainer Side Crunch exercise demonstration image

 Safety Notes

-• Stop immediately if you feel sharp pain in the lower back.
+• Stop if sharp lower back pain.

-• Maintain neck neutrality throughout the movement.
+• Maintain neutral neck alignment.

 Spotting